Reflections; Providing Opportunity – The Art Bunker

 “Electric communication will never be a substitute for the face of someone who with their soul encourages another person to be brave and true.”
 Charles Dickens

-PAD studio’s recent collaboration’s with Allan Murray Design have sought focus on providing community.
-Encouraging community through considered interconnected development with a collective environmental focus.
-In this guest glob Allan Murray reflects on ‘How to create social interaction’.
+PAD studio‘s recent collaboration with Allan Murray Design has sought to focus on opportunity and providing community.
+The Art Bunker seeks to encourage community through considered interconnected development with a collective environmental focus.
+In this guest blog Allan Murray reflects on ‘How to create social interaction’.